 Aside from being famous around the globe for its gorgeous and sparkling windows, Ponte Vecchio is also famous for the jewelry shops located on the bridge where you can find lots of handmade, unique jewelry such as necklaces, rings, earrings, bracelets and pins.
 In addition to the tradition of all that glitters, check out the selection of carnelian and sardonyx cameos and the totally unique micro mosaics and artistic compositions called “Commesso Fiorentino”.
 These mosaics are composed of mainly local marbles and are intricate pieces of art, true modern masterpieces from an antique technique.

 Perfumes, Ceramics, & Artistic Paper

-There are several historic “pharmacies,” what would be almost equivalent to a drug store today, which specialize in either antique recipes or sometimes new discoveries with traditional flavors.
-Producing a wide range of soaps, creams, ambient perfumes and body fragrances for men and women, these products are ideal souvenirs at reasonable prices that truly unique and particular to Florence.
+There are several historic “pharmacies” (what would be almost equivalent to a drug store today) which specialize in either antique recipes or sometimes new discoveries with traditional flavors.
+Producing a wide range of soaps, creams, ambient perfumes and body fragrances for men and women, these products are ideal souvenirs at reasonable prices that are truly unique and particular to Florence.

-Other lightweight gift items you can search out include the fabulous designs on paper.
+Another lightweight gift item you can search out include the fabulous designs on paper.
 The stationary is a combination of colors and swirls, or metallic accents and the Florentine Giglio symbol.
 There is a plethora of options ranging from cards, letters, stationery sets and large pieces of handcrafted paper perfect for crafting or gift wrapping.